Bifold Door Installation Cost

 One of the benefits of choosing French doors is that they can be customised to suit both traditional and contemporary properties.
 They also help to boost kerb appeal as they tend to make homes look bigger and also increase natural light.

 A downside of opting for French doors is that they require a significant amount of space for the doors to open, so if you have limited room outside, then French doors may not be the best option.
-They also have poor energy efficiency rating and are also prone to leakage as the seal is not as robust as that of bifold doors.
+They also have poor energy efficiency ratings and are also prone to leakage as the seal is not as robust as that of bifold doors.

 Building Regulations & Planning Permission for Bifold Doors

-If you are installing bifold doors in an existing open then typically you do not need to apply for planning permission or building regulations approval.
+If you are installing bifold doors in an existing open, then typically you do not need to apply for planning permission or building regulations approval.

 However, if you need a brand new opening or plan to widen the opening to accommodate your bifold doors, you may need to submit a planning permission application, although this will depend on your local authority's regulations.

-Hi, Do bifold doors require planning permission?
+Do bifold doors require planning permission?
 When would they and when might they not need approval?
 Does it depend on their size, etc?

 "If the bi-fold doors are replacing an original door, then no permission is required.
 If you are to knock down a wall to put in a bifold door then a structural survey would be required before works."